How to Create Eyebrows When You Have No Hair

 From No Brow to Wow

-If you have even grazed across makeup on Instagram or Twitter you have seen a step-by-step tutorial of how to do your eyebrows or eyeshadow but rarely do you see one of people without eyebrow hairs at all.
+If you have even grazed across makeup on Instagram or Twitter, you have seen a step-by-step tutorial of how to do your eyebrows or eyeshadow but rarely do you see one of people without eyebrow hair at all.

-So I have made this tutorial to show people with very little to no hairs how to easily shape their eyebrows.
+So I have made this tutorial to show people with very little to no hair how to easily shape their eyebrows.

 Measuring Your Brow